Aposymbiosis

 Aposymbiosis occurs when symbiotic organisms live apart from one another (for example, a clownfish living independently of a sea anemone).
 Studies have shown that the lifecycles of both the host and the symbiont are affected in some way, usually negative, and that for obligate symbiosis the effects can be drastic.
 Aposymbiosis is distinct from exsymbiosis, which occurs when organisms are recently separated from a symbiotic association.
 Because symbionts can be vertically transmitted from parent to offspring or horizontally transmitted from the environment, the presence of an aposymbiotic state suggests that transmission of the symbiont is horizontal.
-A classical example of a symbiotic relationship with an aposymbiotic state is the Hawaiian bobtail squid Euprymna scolopes and the bioluminescent bacteria Vibrio fischeri.
+A classical example of a symbiotic relationship with an aposymbiotic state is the Hawaiian bobtail squid Euprymna scolopes and the bioluminescent bacterium Aliivibrio fischeri.
 While the nocturnal squid hunts, the bacteria emit light of similar intensity of the moon which camouflages the squid from predators.
-Juveniles are colonized within hours of hatching and Vibrio must outcompete other bacteria in the seawater through a system of recognition and infection.
+Juveniles are colonized within hours of hatching and Aliivibrio must outcompete other bacteria in the seawater through a system of recognition and infection.

-Use in research
+Use in Research

-Aposymbiotic organisms can be used as models to observe a variety of processes.
-Aposymbiotic Euprymna juveniles have been studied throughout colonization in order to determine the system of recognizing Vibrio fischeri in seawater.
-Coral polyps without their symbiont algae are models for coral calcification and the effects of the algae on coral pH regulation.
+Aposymbiotic organisms can be used as models to observe a variety of processes in the fields of ecology, medicine, and beyond.

-Aposymbiotic insects are used to model insect-bacteria relationships and modes of infection.
-These models are also used in arthropod vectors and disease transmission.
-Wolbachia species are common insect endosymbionts and investigation into this species has yielded potential human health implications.
-Additionally, aposymbiotic wasps without Wolbachia are unable to reproduce.
-This relationship between Asobara tabida wasps and Wolbachia is an important model for insect microbiome study.

-Health